 Remember Stephen Colbert’s thrilling 434-part series?
 This is just like that, only with Seattle area bicycle counters.
 Once upon a time I wrote about the Fremont Bridge bike counter at the Seattle Bike Blog.
 Now SDOT publishes data from nine bike counters, and the plan is to run through them one at a time, breaking down the trends and complaining about the poor quality of Seattle Open Data.
-We’ll try to publish one of these every few weeks or so.

 I thought that I would start with the Burke-Gilman Trail near Magnuson Park in honor of the recent opening of the Montlake bike/walk bridge.
 The completion of Burke-Gilman construction through the UW will certainly be a relief for a lot of people.
 As the Seattle Bike Blog says, “With the addition of the bridge, biking and walking in the area will be essentially unrecognizable from just a few years ago.”
 After checking it out this week, I completely agree!
 Now let’s head a few miles northeast and check out the measured bicycle traffic along the Burke-Gilman trail near Magnuson Park.